 Symptoms of unstable angina

-Angina is a condition in which the blood supplied to heart muscles is restricted due to hardening and narrowing of the arteries connected to the heart and restricting the amount of oxygen.
+Angina is a condition in which the blood supplied to heart muscles is restricted due to hardening and narrowing of the arteries connected to the heart and restricting the amount of oxygen to the heart muscle.

 An angina attack usually begins with chest pain that may then affect the left arm, neck, jaw or back.
 The attack may begin during or after physical exertion or stress, but can develop without obvious triggers.